Quick Italian Pink Sauce – Easy Pasta Sauce

 Making Italian pink sauce pasta recipe it’s so easy!
 Start by cooking your pasta in a pot of salted water until al dente (follow the packet’s instructions).

-Then add the chopped tomatoes, salt, dried oregano and cook for 10 minutes, covered with a lid.
+Then add the crushed tomatoes, salt, dried oregano and cook for 10 minutes, covered with a lid.
 Turn off the heat, add the parmesan and cream and combine everything.

-Coat the pasta with the sauce and serve your Italian pink sauce pasta with more grated cheese on the side (for that extra dairy we all need!).
+Coat the pasta with the cream sauce and serve your Italian pink sauce pasta with more freshly grated cheese on the side (for that extra dairy we all need!).

 Can I use this Italian pink sauce only on pasta?